Construction · Italy · Patente a crediti

 Listed providers publicly self-market to Italian imprese edili on the patente-a-crediti / cantiere / D.Lgs.
 81/2008 niche from their own Italian-language pages.
 Inclusion is not endorsement.
 Several adjacent vendors were considered and excluded — Vega Formazione's patente-a-crediti page on the date of writing reads as an educational guide and seminar offer rather than a product targeting imprese edili, so was dropped under the verify-before-list rule; TeamSystem Construction publishes magazine articles ("Patente a crediti: le sanzioni per chi non è in regola," "Novità patente a punti") and ran a webinar on the regime, but no front-page product surface explicitly named the patente-a-crediti niche on the date of writing and the entry was therefore dropped under the same rule.
 The Ecos Company, BibLus (ACCA), Assimprese Bologna and Edafos sources cited above in section 01 are the source of the operator-side narrative, not solution providers.

 Listed companies — manage your entry.
-If you are one of the providers above and anything here is wrong, missing, or out of date — or you'd rather not be listed — let us know.
-Removal is processed within 24 hours; corrections within 7 business days.
+If you are one of the providers above and anything here is wrong, missing or out of date — or you'd rather not be listed — write to us.
+Removals are processed within 24 hours; corrections within 7 business days.
 We do not contact listed companies first; we publish what your own public marketing claims and respond when you reach out.
 Email contact@aikraft.com.

 Ad · rail 2